monasys/log-public-ip/README.md

 # log-public-ip
-Keep a log of your dynamic IPv4 addresses.
+Keep a log of your outbound IPv4 and IPv6 addresses.

 Add the scripts to your crontab to run on an automated schedule: